dimtion/guttermarks.nvim/README.md

 - Optional display of special marks (numbers, symbols)
 - Configurable sign text and highlight groups
 - Automatic refresh on text changes
+- Utility actions for enhanced marks workflow

 ### Why this plugin

 I've been using [marks.nvim](https://github.com/chentoast/marks.nvim) and others to display marks in the gutter, but I don't need all the extra bells and whistles that those other plugins added.
 This is a fast, simple implementation that doesn't get in the way, and does not change nvim default behavior.
+Further, I worked a bit to benchmark and make sure this plugin is fast and the implementation does not impact vim performances.

 ## Installation